According to a recent report, the need to upgrade outdated IT infrastructure remains the top factor leading to businesses increasing their IT budgets.

 When hunting for my car I visited 3 dealerships, each with their own Unique Selling Points on why I should buy their vehicle.
 Independent research is readily available to make a choice on petrol versus diesel, and the same goes for replacing IT infrastructure.

 When making your decision on Datacentre Refreshes and any potential cloud move, it’s vital that you do your homework and are prepared for the appearance of any hidden restrictions or costs.
 One key example that our business sees on a regular basis is a difference between Oracle and AWS pricing – for a quick way to view the difference, use our Oracle Cloud Calculator.

 Everyone’s favourite part of buying a car is the Test Drive, where you start to fully understand its performance capabilities.
 You wouldn’t take the keys without this step and the Cloud is no different; Cloud ‘Proof of’ concepts and trials are there for a reason.

 Use them and further strengthen your case for any proposed purchase – remove risk by defining pre-agreed performance criteria which, once successfully ticked off, can be presented back to the business justifying any recommendation.

 With a car purchase you are effectively trusting your life in that vehicle, and a firm’s IT investments should be approached with even great scrutiny and education.
-To this end, engage DSP as a partner you can trust in delivering any Data Modernisation projects.
+To this end, engage DSP-Explorer as a partner you can trust in delivering any Data Modernisation projects.
 When I make my next significant investment, whether this be a family holiday or the more significant purchase of a new house, the same principles will apply; I will ensure that all the above considerations have been ticked off to be certain that I get the most from my investment.

 To all those who are simply intrigued as to what car I bought in the end – wait for my next blog about user experience 😉